-The purpose of the RoCo office space is to build and demonstrate that a sustainable office interior can be both exciting and affordable, yet still practical.
-The RoCo Except office space in Rotterdam is in an older style office building which had been abandoned and unused for over a decade before we took it over.
-Our renovation process brought amalgamated a host of new ideas around collaboration, innovative design, and material use.
+The RoCo office space aims to build and demonstrate that a sustainable office interior can be both exciting and affordable yet still practical.
+The RoCo Except office space in Rotterdam is in an older-style office building that had been abandoned and unused for over a decade before we took it over.
+Our renovation process brought a host of new ideas around collaboration, innovative design, and material use.

-The RoCo office uses post-consumer and industrial waste materials for all of its desks, couches, shelves, flower pots, benches, and many other random and valuable fittings.
-Its appearance and functionality are flexible and can provide a range of different workspaces regardless of the task or whether it's with a large project team and individual working spaces.
+The RoCo office uses post-consumer and industrial waste materials for its desks, couches, shelves, flower pots, benches, and many other random and valuable fittings.
+Its appearance and functionality are flexible and can provide a range of different workspaces regardless of the task or whether it's with a large project team or individual working spaces.

 Aside from cost and environmental benefits, this approach reflects key pillars in Except's philosophy: diversity, adaptability, innovation, and of course, sustainability.

-The design and initial interior fit-out of RoCo building were far from straightforward and not easy to explain in such a brief space.
+The design and initial interior fit-out of the RoCo building were far from straightforward and not easy to explain in such a short space.
 However, it's worth noting a handful of techniques and the justification for them:

 The humble shipping pallet

-A central element in RoCo's design is the use of discarded shipping pallets throughout the office.
-Pallets are strong, easy to handle, and robust to work with, yet somehow, too many of them find their way into landfills.
+A central element in RoCo's design is discarded shipping pallets throughout the office.
+Pallets are strong, easy to handle, and robust to work with, yet somehow, too many find their way into landfills.

 We have carefully designed and reworked the timber frames into large working desks, couches, ottomans, light fixtures, and flooring/deck spaces of various sorts.
 Their raw industrial appeal is somewhat contrasted by a warm and attractive working surface that is surprisingly effective in daily use.